dardevelin/XFN/README.md

 XFN - XCHAT FRIEND NOTIFY v1.0
 ===

-This is an xchat plugin written in C which add's a custom notification system to a selected list of nicknames/users across the channels you are logged in.
+This is an xchat plugin written in C which adds a custom notification system to a selected list of nicknames/users across the channels you are logged in.